-- 21.1 The HAZCOM requirements for the construction industry are identical to the requirements for general industry. - 21.2 All employers must ensure that all workers on a job site are trained and informed, including sub-contractors and employees of other companies.
-The HAZCOM standard core requirements include: - 21.2.1 Employers must have a written hazard communication plan that includes: - 21.2.2 Information about all hazardous chemicals on the job site; and - 21.2.3 A plan for controlling hazards and communicating them to all employees. - 21.3 Employers must ensure that: - 21.3.1 Hazardous chemicals are properly labeled and stored; - 21.3.2 Safety Data Sheets (SDS) for each chemical are available to workers, maintained at the jobsite; and - 21.3.3 Employees are trained on the hazards they may encounter and the proper methods for protecting themselves. - 21.4 Contractors are required to develop a spill plan as part of their SP that addresses hazardous materials that are stored/used at the job site.
+- 22.1 The HAZCOM requirements for the construction industry are identical to the requirements for general industry. - 22.2 All Contractors must ensure that all workers on a job site are trained and informed, including sub-contractors and employees of other companies.
+The HAZCOM standard core requirements include: - 21.2.1 Contractors must have a written hazard communication plan that includes: - 21.2.2 Information about all hazardous chemicals on the job site; and - 21.2.3 A plan for controlling hazards and communicating them to all employees. - 22.3 Contractors must ensure that: - 22.3.1 Hazardous chemicals are properly labeled and stored; - 22.3.2 Safety Data Sheets (SDS) for each chemical are available to workers, maintained at the jobsite; and - 22.3.3 Employees are trained on the hazards they may encounter and the proper methods for protecting themselves. - 22.4 Contractors are required to develop a spill plan as part of their SP that addresses hazardous materials that are stored/used at the job site.
 The timely reporting of spills to the COR is critical to ensuring the BPA Project and/or District Environmental Representative may be notified.
-At a minimum, BPA requires the following: - 21.4.1 All Contractor and Subcontractor work crews will utilize pumps, funnels, sorbents, or other spill prevention methods when dispensing or transferring chemicals and petroleum products.
+At a minimum, BPA requires the following: - 22.4.1 All Contractor and Subcontractor work crews will utilize pumps, funnels, sorbents, or other spill prevention methods when dispensing or transferring chemicals and petroleum products.

-- 21.4.2 All Contractor and Subcontractor work crews will have spill kits readily available during construction activities.
-Spill kits will be stocked and sized appropriately for types of spills that could occur. - 21.4.3 The Contractor will provide training to employees on the type/sort of hazards employees might be required to address.
+- 22.4.2 All Contractor and Subcontractor work crews will have spill kits readily available during construction activities.
+Spill kits will be stocked and sized appropriately for types of spills that could occur. - 22.4.3 The Contractor will provide training to employees on the type/sort of hazards employees might be required to address.
 The training program will address spill prevention, competencies required for different levels of response, site-specific response procedures, and management of contaminated media.

-22. WALKING/WORKING SURFACES (1926.501)
+23. WALKING/WORKING SURFACES (1926.501)

-The employer must determine if the walking/working surfaces on which its employees are to work have the strength and structural integrity to support employees safely.
+The Contractors must determine if the walking/working surfaces on which its employees are to work have the strength and structural integrity to support employees safely.

-- 22.1 Each employee on a walking/working surface (both horizontal and vertical surface) with an unprotected side or edge, which is 4 feet or more above a lower level, must be protected from falling by the use of a guardrail system, safety net system, or personal fall arrest system. - 22.2 Each employee on a walking/working surface must be protected from tripping in or stepping into or through holes (including skylights) by covers.
+- 23.1 Each employee on a walking/working surface (both horizontal and vertical surface) with an unprotected side or edge, which is 4 feet or more above a lower level, must be protected from falling by the use of a guardrail system, safety net system, or personal fall arrest system. - 23.2 Each employee on a walking/working surface must be protected from tripping in or stepping into or through holes (including skylights) by covers.

-23. FALL PROTECTION (1926.502, 1926.503)
+24. FALL PROTECTION (1926.502, 1926.503)

-Employers must set up the work place to prevent employees from falling off overhead platforms, elevated work stations or into holes in the floor and walls.
+Contractors must set up the work place to prevent employeesworkers from falling off overhead platforms, elevated work stations or into holes in the floor and walls.